Stapleton

 Representative Publications

-• Tore, Grant D., Melissa DeSantiago, Heather M. Stapleton, Wassim Obeid, Chirag R. Parikh, Jordan R. Kuiper, Margarita Valenzuela, et al. “Associations between exposure to polycyclic aromatic hydrocarbons and biomarkers of acute kidney injury among chilean agricultural workers.”
-International Journal of Hygiene and Environmental Health 274 (March 2026): 114791. https://doi.org/10.1016/j.ijheh.2026.114791.
+• Tore, Grant D., Melissa DeSantiago, Heather M. Stapleton, Wassim Obeid, Chirag R. Parikh, Jordan R. Kuiper, Margarita Valenzuela, et al. “Associations between exposure to polycyclic aromatic hydrocarbons and biomarkers of acute kidney injury among Chilean agricultural workers.”
+International Journal of Hygiene and Environmental Health 274 (May 2026): 114791. https://doi.org/10.1016/j.ijheh.2026.114791.